Here's your comprehensive guide to limited time offers - why they work, when to use them, and how to implement today.

 Consider the power of the limited time offer.

 What do you do?
-Buy now and save a few hundred bucks, or keep looking?
-Chances are good the limited time promotion would swing you from prospect to buyer in hurry.
+Buy now and save a few hundred dollars, or keep looking?
+Chances are good the limited time promotion would swing you from prospect to buyer in a hurry.
 It’s the computer you want, you’ve verified it’s an exceptional deal, why not end the search and take it home with you tonight?

 As an ecommerce manager, you know the importance of getting visitors to hang in there all the way to final payment.
 Statista puts the current global average for cart abandonment at 77.3 percent for retail.

 Whatever the rate is for your business, we can very likely agree it’s too high.

 Why not make better use of the same type of limited time offer (LTO) promotion that had you pulling your wallet out at Best Buy, to move your online visitors through to checkout?

 Instilling a sense of urgency is a surefire path to increased conversions.

 In this article, we’ll first consider the idea of “scarcity marketing” in general, then we’ll talk specifically about limited time and limited quantity techniques.
 Scarcity is one of the most effective tactics you can find to boost your conversion rate quickly.

 Scarcity goes by many names, but you’ve likely encountered it often.
 Any time you experience the fear of missing out (FOMO), and have the urge to purchase something while supplies last, you’re feeling the pull of scarcity marketing.